-Alternatives 1, 2, 3, and 5 vary from each other in the following areas: (1) the community of Edison, just south of Bakersfield; (2) the area near the CalPortland Cement Company's Mojave Cement Plant and Quarries north of Rosamond; and (3) downtown Lancaster.
+Alternatives 1, 2, 3, and 5 vary from each other in the following areas: (1) the community of Edison, just south of Bakersfield; (2) the area near the CalPortland Company mining operation, north of Rosamond; and (3) downtown Lancaster.
 The corresponding discussion below provides additional detail regarding these key areas of differentiation.

-Community of Edison:2
+• Community of Edison:2